 Brace height should be between 6.5" and 8" on all models built after 2013 as measured from the deepest part of the locator to the string.
-Imperials that are 66-70" long and the Native should be braced between 7" and 8.25".
+Imperials that are 66-70" long and the Native should be braced between 7" and 8.5".
 Arrows must weigh a minimum of 8 grains per pound of draw weight.
 Bows strung without a proper bow stringer will void warranty.
 Bows must be strung with a bow stringer using at least one rubber pad at all times.
 Limb bolts must not be tightened excessively.
 Exceeding these limits will void warranty.
 Limit two replacements per order.
-Serial number must be supplied when ordering a replacement.
+Serial number and broken bow must be supplied when ordering a replacement.

 *These models or options are no longer available.

 A: Each model is designed for different applications.The Original is a raw hunting bow at a very competitive price.
 If you're searching for all-out performance without breaking the bank this is the one for you.
 The Imperial was designed for target archery.
 It maximizes smoothness, stability, and forgiveness for anyone looking to compete.
 The new Native is designed for anyone looking for a compact bow that doesn't compromise smoothness or performance.
 This bow works well not only for hunters, but small-framed shooters, young archers, and ladies as well.

 Q: What is the flared ipe riser option?

 A: The flared ipe riser is a larger Imperial riser made with the South American hardwood, ipe.
 It can bring the physical weight of the Imperial up to three pounds and makes for a very well balanced and steady bow.
 For anyone looking for the most forgiving target bow possible this is the one for you!